 The Shelton Lease, as amended, required monthly lease payments through its term.
 The Company recorded monthly rent expense associated with the Shelton Lease on a straight-line basis from inception of the lease in October 2007 through May 2016, when the facility was vacated.
 In accordance with the accounting guidance in ASC 420-10-25-13 regarding exit or disposal cost obligations, as of May 2016, the Company recorded rent expense, within R&D expense and General and administrative expense, and accrued a liability of \$1,312, which represented the fair value of costs that continued to be incurred during the remaining term of the Shelton Lease without economic benefit to the Company.

-Total rent expense under the Shelton Lease was \$1,127 and \$665 for the years ended December 31, 2016 and 2015, respectively.
+Total rent expense under the Shelton Lease was \$1,127 for the year ended December 31, 2016.